• Home

 The novel study unit for this book is a must!
 This novel study takes roughly two weeks to complete and incorporates higher-level thinking skills.

-The multiple lessons included in the unit are perfect for pairing with any Presidents Day learning that you plan or can easily be repurposed throughout February.
+The multiple lessons included in the unit are perfect for pairing with any Presidents Day learning you plan or can easily be repurposed throughout February.
+This is a great choice for 2nd or 3rd-grade learners.

 Get the nonfiction unit study: Magic Tree House: Abraham Lincoln